All Episodes

 Well, something big happened in Pennsylvania, nevertheless.

-Planned Parenthood took it on the chin twice.com with the details, an untold story following Pennsylvania's primaries is what a bad, bad night it was for planned parenthood.
+Redstate.com with the details, an untold story following Pennsylvania's primaries is what a bad, bad night it was for Planned Parenthood.

 As Politico noted, it was seen as a trial balloon of sorts.

-Most state legislative races and ad campaigns don't necessarily have any larger residents, but Democrats have been working to make the ultrasound bill the kind of liability for Republicans in Pennsylvania that a related proposal became for Republicans in Virginia.
+Most state legislative races and ad campaigns don't necessarily have any larger resonance, but Democrats have been working to make the ultrasound bill the kind of liability for Republicans in Pennsylvania that a related proposal became for Republicans in Virginia.

-One by an 18-point margin, 59 to 41.
+McKenzie, $100,000 spent against him, won by an 18-point margin, 59 to 41.

 Planned Parenthood taking it on the chin.

-Thanks to the help of the Pennsylvania Family Institute, abortion played a central role in the race, and again, it was no contest.
+Thanks to the help of the Pennsylvania Family Institute, abortion played a central role in the race.

-So two planned parenthood ad campaigns bombed royally.
+So two Planned Parenthood ad campaigns bombed royally.

 A pro-life Republican beats a pro-choice Republican by 26 points.